MyFirstBitcoin/.github/profile/README.md

-# Mi Primer Bitcoin: Open-Source Hub for Bitcoin Education & Community
+# My First Bitcoin: Open-Source Hub for Bitcoin Education & Community

-Welcome to the official GitHub repository for [Mi Primer Bitcoin / My First Bitcoin](https://miprimerbitcoin.io/en/my-first-bitcoin/).
+Welcome to the official GitHub repository for [My First Bitcoin](https://miprimerbitcoin.io/en/my-first-bitcoin/).
 Our mission is to accelerate Bitcoin adoption and financial empowerment globally, with a special focus on El Salvador.

 - [**Bitcoin Diploma - 2024**](https://github.com/MyFirstBitcoin/Bitcoin-Diploma-2024)